morphinewan/dagonapp.wanyi.dev/docs/README.md

 # What's New

+1. Dagon v1.3 is out with edit function in list view.
+[Check it out.](/guide05.md)
 1. Dagon Lite is out.
 Free to use, pay to unlock some good features.
 1. Dagon v1.2.2 is out.
 Minor fix.
 1. Dagon v1.2.1 is out.
 Fixed a critical bug caused bookmarks not to be openned again.